Theory of Toolbox

 Trade Contracts

 In addition to internal and external trade, there is a third system: trade contracts.
 As stated in the lore, much trade occurs through unaccounted parties.
 If you want to earn more than from external trade, you should start accepting trade contracts.
-These become available once you build at least one Commerce or Underworld structure.

 Once accepted, contracts provide monthly payments or unique rewards upon completion.
 Maintaining active contracts is generally beneficial for long-term trade profitability.